 A powerful central nervous stimulant and dopamine agonist, caffeine increases energy, mental acuity, physical performance, and alertness.
 It’s also been shown to improve mood, performance, vigilance, and reaction, even when using doses as low as 32mg.

-Some might question why there’s only 100mg of caffeine included in AML Amino Energy, when other amino energy products and pre-workouts contain two or three times as much.
+Some might question why there’s only 100mg of caffeine included in AML Energy, when other amino energy products and pre-workouts contain two or three times as much.

 Because more doesn’t necessarily mean better, especially when it comes to stimulants.

-That’s why AML Amino Energy doesn’t rely solely on caffeine for its energy.
+That’s why AML Energy doesn’t rely solely on caffeine for its energy.
 It also includes TeaCrine, a non-stimulatory, neuro activating compound that also promotes long-lasting wakefulness and alertness due to its actions as an adenosine receptor antagonist and dopamine enhancer.

 As an added bonus, TeaCrine is synergistic with caffeine, promoting more sustained energy than caffeine alone.
 Plus, TeaCrine does not come with the rapid tolerance buildup of caffeine, and may even help slow the onset of tolerance of caffeine.